metabase/metabase/docs/enterprise-guide/fonts.md

+---
+title: Fonts
+---

 # Fonts

 {% include plans-blockquote.html feature="Customizable font" %}

-On paid plans, you can customize the font Metabase uses.
+On paid plans, you can customize the font Metabase uses (the default is [Lato](https://fonts.google.com/specimen/Lato)).
 You can choose from a curated set of Google Fonts that accommodate the regular, bold, and heavy font weights that Metabase relies on for its various UI elements.

 You can set fonts for: